Soumya-002/Snappy/README.md

 # Project Title

-snappy-a chat website where you can chat to other users.
+Snappy-a chat website where you can chat to other users.

 Link to my website---https://silly-griffin-b4ea44.netlify.app/